willwebberley/personal-website/src/pages/notes/2020-05-23-command-line-bookkeeping-acnh.md

   Assets:Cash
 ```

 Tagging transactions in these ways allows for powerful queries when reporting later on.
 Lloid can now easily build comprehensive reports for all transactions for a particular build, or across multiple builds.
-In the real world this type of tagging coule be useful if you let out property.
+In the real world this type of tagging could be useful if you let out property.
 For example, you could tag all transactions involving the property (e.g. rent, expenses, mortgage payments, etc.) to make tax returns much less painful.

 ## Investments and capital gains (& losses)